 Steps to becoming an incorporated association

-- develop your own set of rules or adopt the model rules;
+- develop a set of rules or adopt the model rules; and

-- authorise one or more members to prepare and submit the application for incorporation;
+- authorise one or more members who will prepare and submit the application;

-- decide on a possible name for the association;
+- decide on a name for the association;

-- decide on the aims of the association; and
+- decide the objects and purposes of the association; and

 2. Determine a suitable name and eligibility